Jaiveer2525/CM_project/readme.md

 ```
 Step 6: Test Your Setup

 Restart Apache:

 bash
 ```
     sudo systemctl restart apache2
 ```
-    Access Your Application: Open your web browser and go to http://your_server_ip/index.php to see your video list.
+Open your web browser and go to http://your_server_ip/index.php to see your video list.